spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 # Navigate to that directory.
 (87ddvf54) C:\> cd C:\spoonroot

-# To create a simple text file, pipe the output of an `echo` command to a file name.
+# To create a simple text file, pipe the output of an `echo` command to the file name "hello.txt"
 (87ddvf54) C:\spoonroot> echo Hello World! > hello.txt
 ```